Anderson-Lu/gofasion/readme.md

-  ArrayForEach(func(int, *Fasion)) //Get the array object of the node iterator Value(interface{}) error  //Similar to json.Marshal() Json() string             //Get the JSON string of the node
+  ArrayForEach(func(int, *Fasion)) //Get the array object of the node iterator Value(interface{}) error  //Similar to json.Marshal() Json() string             //Get the JSON string of the node Keys() []string           //Get all keys of the node HasKey(string) bool       //Judge if the specific node contains specific key
 ```

 ### Version